 - The Frank-Starling law states that, within limits, the greater the heart muscle is stretched during filling, the greater will be the force of contraction and the greater the quantity of blood pumped into the receiving vessels. - The Frank-Starling curve illustrates the relationship between the preload and the stroke volume (see Figure 2.2).
 If the patient is on the steep but lower part of the curve, a rapid and reasonable fluid challenge, e.g. 200 mL, will give rise to a ≥10% increase in the stroke volume.
-If there is a ≥ 10% increase in stroke volume it would suggest that the patient is fluid responsive but may not yet be optimised and therefore may benefit from a further fluid challenge. - An inadequately fluid filled patient is likely to respond positively to a rapid fluid challenge resulting in a ≥10% increase in stroke volume (in a healthy heart and to some extent in diseased hearts) and therefore move up the Starling curve.
+If there is a ≥ 10% increase in stroke volume it would suggest that the patient is fluid responsive but may not yet be optimised and therefore may benefit from a further fluid challenge. - An inadequately fluid filled patient is likely to respond positively to a rapid fluid challenge resulting in a ≥10% increase in Stroke Volume (in a healthy heart and to some extent in diseased hearts) and therefore move up the Starling curve.
 When this rise is less than 10%, this would suggest that a further fluid challenge may not be beneficial (but it is important to consider the clinical situation and any underlying comorbidities).
 The patient may be on the upper portion of their Starling curve.
-It is important to ensure flow is optimal and that afterload is not affecting it. - There is not one Starling curve, rather a family of curves and a patient will move between curves when their haemodynamics are changing.
-A patient cannot survive on a 'descending limb' of the Starling curve.
-The stroke volume may decrease if fluid is given in a failing heart, not because of a move onto a 'descending limb', but rather to changes in cardiac or vascular compliance which shifts the Starling curve to the right for example and may be 'flatter' in appearance.
+It is important to ensure flow is optimal and that afterload is not affecting it.